50 Years of Protecting Shipwrecks

 Seafaring has always been a dangerous profession – and even now the capacity of a ship’s equipment to cause death and life-changing injuries is added to the inherent dangers of the natural hazards of the sea: the potential for shipwreck is ever-present.
 Records tend to concentrate on the event itself and injuries which presented at the time, so it is difficult to follow up on their lasting impact, but occasionally there are hints of life-changing disabilities and this must have been more common than the documentary record, based primarily on the loss event itself, actually shows, as the lasting impact of injuries did not, generally, make it into the press record.

 For example, in 1899 the French brigantine Gazelle went ashore near Boscastle in a storm, two men being rescued from the wreck by being carried with some difficulty up a rope ladder thrown down the cliffs.
-One man had a broken leg which was so in such a ‘precarious condition’ that amputation was considered likely.
+One man had a broken leg which was in such a ‘precarious condition’ that amputation was considered likely.
 [2]

 Text reads: Loss of a Boulogne Vessel.
 The brigantine Gazelle of Boulogne was totally wrecked at Boscastle, North Cornwall, in the gale of Friday last week.
 She was laden with coal, and carried a crew of four hands, two of whom were drowned.